 Cloud Caching is a new feature and currently not part of our base offering.
 Please contact your representative to enable Cloud Caching for you.

-Cloud Caching can be configured for any collection backed by a Data Link (Custom or RAPID).
-After having created a Data Link, and configured a collection to use it, navigate to the Collection Settings page (Data->collection dropdown->click your collection->Settings button), and scroll down to find the Cloud Caching section.
+Cloud Caching can be configured for any collection backed by a service (Flex Data or RapidData).
+After having created a service, and configured a collection to use it, navigate to the Collection Settings page (Collections->Settings icon on card), and click Cloud Caching in the menu.

 Check the Use cache for this collection box to enable Cloud Caching for your collection.

 The value of TTL determines the balance between performance and staleness of data.
-A higher value means that data will be quickly retrieved from the cache (rather than from your Data Link) more often, but that data may be out of date.
-A lower value means that your data is more likely to be up-to-date, but since your cache entries will expire more frequently, more requests will require a round-trip to your slower Data Link.
+A higher value means that data will be quickly retrieved from the cache (rather than from your Service) more often, but that data may be out of date.
+A lower value means that your data is more likely to be up-to-date, but since your cache entries will expire more frequently, more requests will require a round-trip to your slower Service.

 For example, assume that your TTL is set to 300 seconds (5 minutes).
-The first time one of your users requests data, Kinvey will fetch it from your Data Link, return it to the user, and cache the data.
-Within the next 5 minutes, any user requesting this same piece of data will receive the cached version, avoiding the costly trip to your Data Link.
+The first time one of your users requests data, Kinvey will fetch it from your Service, return it to the user, and cache the data.
+Within the next 5 minutes, any user requesting this same piece of data will receive the cached version, avoiding the costly trip to your Service.
 However -- that data may be up to 5 minutes old (same as your TTL value).